SoftwareAG/c8y-docs/content/cockpit/dashboard-manager.md

 ### To add a type dashboard {#to-add-type-dashboard}

-To add a new dashboard for a device type select the device from the device list in the **Groups** menu, refer to [To create a dashboard](/cockpit/working-with-dashboards/#to-create-a-dashboard) and [Dashboard template](/cockpit/working-with-dashboards/#dashboard-template) for more information.
+To add a new dashboard for a device type select the device from the device list in the **Groups** menu.
+Refer to [To create a dashboard](/cockpit/working-with-dashboards/#to-create-a-dashboard) and [Dashboard template](/cockpit/working-with-dashboards/#dashboard-template) for more information.

 ### To delete type dashboard {#to-delete-type-dashboard}